 Livingstone Shire Council manages a very diverse range of infrastructure assets with a value close to $1.0 billion.
 These assets cover categories such as land, buildings & facilities, plant & equipment, roads & drainage, bridge, water, sewerage, waste.
 Council is responsible for the construction, upgrade and renewal of these assets through its capital works program.
-We forecast our 2020-2021 spend on capital projects will be $41.5 million.
+The total budget for 2021 - 22 is $145.6 million including a $50.3million capital program.

 We implement projects that support the strategic direction of our Corporate Plan and Community Plan:Towards 2050.
 These aim to strengthen the regional economy, protect our environment and improve services and facilities for our residents, businesses and visitors.